znep/query-coordinator/VIF.md

    * `aggregationFunction` specifies the aggregation function to apply to values in the column in question.
 Its type is `<string>` or `<null>`.
 If it is of type `<string>`, accepted values are `'sum'` and `'count'`.

+   For Bar and Column charts, the `dimension` object may also optionally include the following properties:

+   * `grouping` property specifies a complex behavior that will decompose dimension values according to the values of a second, potentially orthogonal column, the name of which is the value of the `columnName` property on the `grouping` object.
+Because this process involves synthesizing multiple series for rendering at runtime, it effectively replaces any series defined in the static VIF with new ones.
+For this reason, the `grouping` property is only respected on the first series in the VIF (the 0th element of the `series` array), and if this property is present and non-null on the first series, all other series are ignored.
+Its type is `<string>` or `<null>`.
+If it is of type `<object>` and it must have the following properties:

+     * `columnName` specifies the column to be used in the data grouping.
+Its type is `<string>` or `<null>`.
+If it is of type `<string>` it must be a column in the dataset.

 * The `domain` property specifies the domain against which to make data queries.
 It is of type `<string>` and should specify only the domain, not the protocol, path or query string (e.g. `opendata.socrata.com`, not `http://opendata.socrata.com` or `opendata.socrata.com/api`).

 * The `measure` property specifies the column to use as the measure of the chart, and any aggregation function to apply to that column.
 Its type is `<object>`.
 This object must have the following properties: